yudenSU/to-do-app/documentation/documentation.md

     - Cache invalidation is handled through React-Query's mutation system
 - isLoading and isError states

-Dynamic component that rely on server-side data strictly uses react-query's states.
-This ensures consistency with the server and that the user's view is consitent to remote data.
+Dynamic components that rely on server-side data strictly uses react-query's states.
+This ensures consistency with the server and that the user's view is consistent to remote data.

 #### Error handling
-- 401 errors trigger an attempted reauthentication of the user (via the refresh token)
+- 401 errors trigger an attempted reauthentication of the user (via the refresh token).
-- non 401 and 404 errors, are handled by 3 retries operations handled by react-query using exponential back-off.
+- non 401 and 404 errors, are handled by 3 retry operations handled by react-query using exponential back-off.
 - If the request still does not succeed, the error is formatted and thrown.
 - Presentation of the error is handled at the component side to ensure a user-friendly view is displayed.